chainguard-dev/edu/content/chainguard/chainguard-images/security-advisories/index.md

 ![Screenshot showing the Security Advisory page for CVE-2023-44487 and a partial list of its affected packages.](sec-advisories-2.png)

-As with the Security Advisories Landing page, you can filter by package name here on the CVE's landing page as well.
-Enter the name of the package we highlighted previously (`nghttp2`) and the index will immediately filter out any packages that do not mention the string in their metadata.
+As with the Security Advisories landing page, you can filter by package name here on the CVE's landing page as well.
+Enter the name of the package we highlighted previously (`nghttp2`) and the index will immediately filter out any packages that do not mention that string in their metadata.

 ![Screenshot showing a filtered list of packages affected by CVE-2023-44487, this time only showing packages that reference "nghttp2".
 The row for the nghttp2 package itself shows a "Status" of "Fixed", and a "Fixed Version" of "1.57.0-r0".](sec-advisories-3.png)